Last Updated on 11/13/25 by Rose Palmer

 - My husband appreciated being able to easily walk to the ski lifts from the condos in his ski boots, especially at the end of the day when he was tired.

-- As the one skiing, my husband really enjoys skiing Park City.
+- As the one skiing, my husband really enjoys skiing in Park City.
 He felt he had a lot of options and variety because the mountain ski terrain was so large.
-He also really liked how uncrowded the trails were and that he did not have to wait in any lift lines (during Sundance that is).
+He also really liked how uncrowded the trails were and that he did not have to wait in any lift lines (during Sundance, that is).

-Travel tips for the best skiing in Park City Utah
+Travel tips for the best skiing in Park City, Utah

-- Purchase lift tickets online before you got there – they are less expensive.
+- Purchase lift tickets online before you go – they are less expensive when purchased early in the fall.

 - Pick up groceries at one of the grocery stores in town.
-The few things we bought (eggs, milk, cheese, butter and bread) were obscenely expensive at the little market in the Park City Mountain Village.
+The few things we bought (eggs, milk, cheese, butter, and bread) were obscenely expensive at the little market in the Park City Mountain Village.

 - Make dinner reservations in town before you leave home, especially during the Sundance Film Festival.
-The restaurants were packed with all the Sundance film goers and getting a walk-in table was a challenge.
+The restaurants were packed with all the Sundance film goers, and getting a walk-in table was a challenge.

 - Book accommodations before October so that you have a better selection for the (slightly) less expensive options near the mountain.